|A small wing shows a claw and pigment banding in some of the feathers|

 Dr Xing Lida, lead author of the study, explained: "The fact that the tiny birds were clambering about in the trees suggests that they had advanced development, meaning they were ready for action as soon as they hatched.

 "These birds did not hang about in the nest waiting to be fed, but set off looking for food, and sadly died perhaps because of their small size and lack of experience.
 Isolated feathers in other amber samples show that adult birds might have avoided the sticky sap, or pulled themselves free."

-The above post is reprinted from materials provided by University of Bristol.
+The above story is based on materials provided by University of Bristol.